pbierkortte/AI-Prompt-Toolkit/tools/llm_print_full_conversation.md

 4. **Maintain Formatting:**  Retain original formatting (e.g., bold, italics, code blocks) or use Markdown to represent it.
 5. **Minor Spelling Corrections:** Correct minor spelling errors in the questions while keeping answers verbatim.

+### Format

+Unabridged Q&A with context preservation and minor spelling corrections.

 ### Best Practices

 1. Use the prompt at the **very end** of your conversation for optimal recall.